-Did you know the Croton plant is one of the most prized Feng Shui plants, which makes an excellent houseplant that cleanses indoor air?
+Did you know the Croton plant is one of the most prized Feng Shui plants, which makes excellent houseplants that clean indoor air?

 However, these tropical species are not very cold-hardy and may die at low temperatures.

-Read on to find out some of the most suitable Croton species to keep as houseplants.
+Read on to find out some of the most suitable Croton varieties with their care tips!

 - How Many Croton Varieties Are There?

-- 24+ Croton Varieties with Pictures and Names
+- 24+ Croton Varieties with Names & Pictures

 - 1. Gold Dusted Croton